microsoft/tilecode/doc/download.md

 - Kitronix [ARCADE](https://kitronik.co.uk/products/5311-arcade-for-makecode-arcade): **reset** is above the screen on the front of the device
 - TinkerGen [GameGo](https://shop.tinkergen.com/gamego.html): **reset** is at the bottom of the front of the device, to the right of the Menu button

-### Problem: device displays bootloader screen but does not show as a drive on computer
+### Problem: device displays "file copy" screen but does not show as a drive on computer

 It might be that your micro-USB cable is faulty (or is a power-only cable).
 Try a different cable.